YuKitsune/plz/docs/docs/configuration.md

 ### Running other commands

 Commands can run other commands defined in the file.
-There is no special syntax for this, just call `dingus` with the desired command the same way you would invoke a command normally.
+There is no special syntax for this, just call `plz` with the desired command the same way you would invoke a command normally.

 ```yaml
 commands: